arthursb/arthursb.github.io/_projects/2017-space-puzzle.md

 ![Intro](../images/2001_banner.jpg "Space Puzzle's intro banner")

+{% include elements/button.html link="https://arthursb.itch.io/2001-space-puzzle-demo" text="Play the Demo Online" style="primary" size="lg" block=true %}

 ## About the project

 2001: Space Puzzle is a sliding puzzle game inspired by Sokoban and Kakuro.
 To win, players must match the values of ally and enemy ships on both lines and columns.
 Features include: different obstacles that may appear in the grid, four types of ships, each one with different properties, and a custom level creator.

 Legacy apk build versions have been preserved by [APKPure](https://apkpure.com/2001-space-puzzle/com.AdvanceGames.DeltaFormation/versions).

-{% include elements/button.html link="https://arthursb.itch.io/2001-space-puzzle-demo" text="Play the Demo Online" style="primary" size="lg" %}

 ## My contributions